dell/terraform-provider-redfish/docs/resources/user_account.md

 Optional:

 - `enabled` (Boolean) If the users is/are currently active or not.
-- `role_id` (String) Role of the users.
+- `role` (String) Role of the users.
 Applicable values are 'Operator', 'Administrator', 'None', and 'ReadOnly'.
 Default is "None"
 - `user_id` (String) The ID of the users.
 Cannot be updated.

 ## Import